21 Clever “Other” Uses For Tomato Cages

 However, homemade tomato cages – “Are Not Just For Growing Tomatoes.”
-Apart from different tomato varieties, a power-coated steel or wooden tomato cage can house other plants as well.Check out this clever collection of creative and lowly tomato cage uses in the garden and beyond.
+In addition to different tomato varieties, a power-coated steel or wooden tomato cage can also house other plants.

 Flower Trellis – Tomato cages make for a great trellis for flowering vines like mandevilla and the morning glory.
-Here’s a tomato trellis project from Lowes showing how to make or extend a cage to accommodate taller potted flowering vines.

 Plant Stand – Turn the cage upside down and bend the reinforcing wires to hold a pot or bowl.
 Get some ideas here…